 The Durango Arts Center strives to provide excellent art instruction in a cooperative and inspiring learning environment.
 In addition to the array of visual arts opportunities held in our fully equipped Education Studio, DAC also offers exciting workshops in the performing arts and theater.

-DAC offers a year-round education program in the visual and performing arts, featuring classes, artist lectures and workshops for teens, adults, and children as young as two years of age.
-In the DAC’s art education studio and in local schools.
-In 2011 the DAC’s education programs served 432 children, 175 youth and 250 adults.
-The 2012 summer program alone includes 13 kids-oriented classes (for 2-12 yr. olds) and 5 programs for teens and adults.
+DAC offers year-round educational programs in the visual and performing arts, featuring classes, artist lectures and workshops for teens, adults, and children as young as two years of age in DAC’s Education Studio and in local schools.
+Durango Arts Center programs curriculum correlates with Local, State and National Education Standards in CO and NM.